swift502/Krteq/README.md

 ### Why include scroll lock indicator?

 I really wanted an LED for my custom letter accent input method.
 I wanted it to be an actual compose LED, which is supported by QMK.
-However Windows doesn't support the compose lock state, so ultimately the third LED is a regular scroll lock.
-I still like it as a general purpose LED that can be used for any custom functionality, especially because it's not labeled.
+However Windows doesn't support the compose lock state, so ultimately the third LED ended up being a regular scroll lock.
+I still like it as a general purpose LED that can be used for any custom functionality, especially because it's not labeled in any specific way.

 ## Documentation